pangtodd/marios_marketplace/README.md

 * RSPEC
 * Capybara
 * shoulda-matchers
+* SimpleCov
 * Pry
+* Devise
 * markdown
 * Postgres
 * SQL

 ## Description:
-Using Ruby on Rails and Postgres, this application allows a Mario's Market admin or customer to sign in and manage products and maintain reviews of products.
+Using Ruby on Rails and Postgres, this application allows a customer or employee (admin) to sign in to the Mario's Market website.
+From there, admins can manage products and general users can add reviews of products.
 Admins posess full CRUD capabilities for both products and reviews; signed in users can create reviews; all visitors (admins, signed-in users, or visitors not signed in) can view products and reviews.
 In designing this application, the following user stories were addressed:

 * All users, logged in or not, should be able to see all products and reviews,
 * All userss should be able to click an individual product to see its detail page.